fictionco/fiction/@apps/docs/src/docs/compare.md

 Factor is built for front-end developers who don't mind a little coding, but just want to deal with the "fun parts" of coding (not technical docs or debugging!).

 This means Factor development isn't for the completely non-technical folks, (although it is easy for a Factor developer to create something that is).

+Also, in order to accomodate advanced functionality in extensions Factor includes a standard dashboard and data model.
+This has the advantage of a 1000% increase in extensibility but at the cost of additional core standards (opinions).

+If you're the type that likes to "build from scratch" then Factor may get in your way.
+(The goal however is to minimize this).

 ## Comparisons